marccharton/google-photos-album-importer/README.md

 ## Prerequisities

+- you to create an authorization to access to google photos api through API Key.
+[See more](https://console.cloud.google.com/apis/credentials)
 - [nodejs](https://nodejs.org/en/)
-- specific folder archicture for albums
+- specific folder archicture for albums (see below)

 ### folder architecture